Four-year postgraduate programme in orthodontics

 The interdisciplinary care for patients who require combined orthodontic-surgical treatment and/or combined orthodontic-prosthodontic treatment and/or combined orthodontic-periodontal treatment is encouraged by close co-operation with residents in these specialties.

-Research is part of the program for every resident.
+Research is part of the programme for every resident.
 Each resident conducts a research project in close collaboration with an advisor.
 The research of the department is embedded in two research institutes of the Radboudumc: the Radboud Institute of Health Sciences (RIHS) and the Radboud Institute for Molecular Life Sciences (RIMLS).
 During the years many publications of faculty and residents have been published in international ISI-listed journals.
-Each resident is required to have two manuscripts accepted in or submitted to international ISI-listed journals by the end of the postgraduate program.
+Each resident is required to have two manuscripts accepted in or submitted to international ISI-listed journals by the end of the postgraduate programme.
 It is a requirement to complete the research prior to the external examination as the publications are an integral part of the examination.

 All theoretical courses are concluded with an examination.
 At the end of all of the first three years, a field examination has to be passed.
-After four years and upon completion of all requirements, the program is concluded with an external examination by the Specialist Registration Committee of the Dutch Dental Association.
+After four years and upon completion of all requirements, the programme is concluded with an external examination by the Specialist Registration Committee of the Dutch Dental Association.
 This examination consists of an oral examination, the presentation of 12 cases treated by the resident, a discussion about 2 new cases presented by the examination committee, and the defense of the research output.
 Upon successful completion of the examination, a certificate is granted.
 If the candidate meets the criteria for recognition of his/her dental degree in the Netherlands (registration in the so-called BIG-registry) then registration in the Dutch registry of orthodontic specialists can be obtained.

 Conditions of admission